openl-tablets/openl-tablets/Docs/Security.md

-## Enabling security in the OpenL Rule Services WS
+## Enabling Security in the OpenL Tablets Rule Services Web Service

-OpenL Rule Services WS comes with the simple implementation of the OAuth2 authentication.
+OpenL Tablets Rule Services web service comes with the simple implementation of the OAuth2 authentication.
 To enable it, define the following properties:

 ```properties